mia-platform/documentation/docs/development_suite/deploy/pipeline-based/configure-azure-pipelines.md

 ```
 When creating a new Project, the Console use [mustache.js](https://github.com/janl/mustache.js) to perform some basic interpolations based on the configuration of the Company in which the Project will be craeted.
 The idea is to have different `job` named after the environment configured in the Company.
 The field `condition` will make sure that only the specific job for the target environment will be executed.
-This will assure you to perform different logic based on the Deploy environment.
+This will ensure you to perform different logic based on the Deploy environment.

 - the `variables` section - let's you import variables from different sources.
 In our example, we are importing some variables from the DevOps Project's Variable Group and from the centralised Common Project:
 ```yaml